Is your gardening season short? With a few simple supplies you can try early seed starting and have greenhouse beautiful plants for pennies!

 It’s cold, snowy, and definitely winter.
 So naturally, I’m thinking about my summer garden!
-Since I live in a 6A USDA Hardiness Zone for gardening, our actual gardening season is fairly short.
+Our actual gardening season is fairly short, so it is essential to start things early unless you want to pay big bucks at the greenhouse come planting time!
 With a few simple supplies you can try early seed starting and have greenhouse beautiful plants for only pennies!

 If you are anything like me, you push a seed in the dirt and wait.
 And wait and wait.
 After awhile you get tired of waiting, so you dig it up.
 This either proves that it wasn’t growing, or ensures that it won’t since you just killed the seedling.
-With this method of starting seeds, you quickly see which seeds were duds without digging them up!
+With this method of starting seeds that I will show you today, you quickly see which seeds were duds without digging them up!

 - Styrofoam plate

 - Paper towel

 Most of these items you probably already have around your house.
 I just keep the styrofoam plates and bags to use year after year.
 Burpee.com is a great place to buy your seeds (or a local seed store or seed exchange).